 Our inaugural EES yielded valuable insights into the workforce experience.
 Excluding SMPC, 40% of our regular employees participated in the survey.

-SURVEY FINDINGS

-Strong Company Affinity
+The majority of respondents were millennial males in rank-and-file positions with 1 to 5 years of service.
+Key findings from the survey include:

-88% of respondents expressed pride in working for the DMCI Group, indicating a connection to the company's mission.
-64% saw themselves employed within the organization in two years, and 71% believed in good internal career opportunities.
+- Strong Company Affinity: 88% of respondents expressed pride in working for DMCI, indicating a connection to the company's mission.
+64% saw themselves employed within the organization in two years, and 71% believed in good internal career opportunities. - Confidence in Leadership: Positive ratings for leadership communication (71%) and clarity of expectations (85%) demonstrate trust in management.
+69% also believed the company efficiently allocated resources toward its goals. - Optimistic Outlook: Significant optimism about the company's potential for success (81%) and commitment to quality (79%) aligned with a growth-minded workforce. - Targeted Growth Areas: The survey highlights opportunities to enhance company culture and benefits packages.

-Optimistic Outlook

-Significant optimism about the company's potential for success (81%) and commitment to quality (79%) aligned with a growth-minded workforce.

-OUR RESPONSE

 Overall, the EES results suggest an engaged workforce with a desire for enhancements in company culture and benefits.
+To address these findings, the organization is launching targeted initiatives to drive improvement in these areas.